edvisor-io/web-client-e2e/README.md

 #### Shared files

+`/shared/pages/` contains pageObject files belonging to pages that do not possess specs files of their own.

 Static methods in `widgets.js` interact with the page. pageObject files provide a layer of abstraction and so spec files don't directly invoke static widget methods.
 Instead, spec files may invoke pageObject prototypal methods which